2021, like 2020, has remained unpredictable, but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 Build a drip-feed campaign of promotional SMS messages that ramp up in frequency, deals and discounts as BFCM nears.
 Not sure how to do it?
-Download our full campaign example below.
+Download our complete campaign example below.

-Want to build your own BFCM SMS marketing strategy?
+Want to build your BFCM SMS marketing strategy?

 Make sure you test, test and test.
-It’s important to get this right as more and more brands vie for customer attention every year!
+It’s essential to get this right as more and more brands vie for customer attention every year!

 2. Make it mobile

 More shoppers using their phones to purchase but conversion is still lagging at just 3.31%!
-It’s extremely important to create a customer journey that is mobile-first.
+It’s vital to create a customer journey that is mobile-first.